 If you’re like most professional singles, you may have forgotten what it means to have personal time because you’ve dedicated any free time you do get to growing your career or business.
-The lines may have even started blurring if your social life revolves around work like it does for most professionals who spend most of their waking days with clients, colleagues and associates.
-But it’s important to block out time for each area of your life you’d like to see improvement.
-Just like you need to put time in at the gym to stay in shape, you have to put in the time to dating if you have any shot at meeting worthy of your time and affections.
-Make a commitment to yourself to create opportunities for yourself where you’re most likely to meet the kind of people you want to be meeting.
-This could mean attend weekly networking events or maybe even joining a book club.
+The lines may have even started blurring if your social life revolves around work like it does for so many professionals who spend most of their waking days with clients, colleagues and associates.

 In summary, finding balance between love and career is all about segmenting your time, and taking the right actions during time dedicated to improving your personal and professional life.
 Everyone has their own schedule, but everyone has more free time at their disposal than they realize.